pieroproietti/penguins-eggs/README.md

 ### Install from the source
 To try it, you need a functional installation of Linux Debian version 8 or 9, Ubuntu or derivates.
 You can download last version on github.com.
-Example:
+Copy and path the following lines:

 ``` bash
  git clone https://github.com/pieroproietti/penguins-eggs